iocage/iocage_legacy/README.md

 of the best features and technologies the FreeBSD operating system has to offer.
 It is geared for ease of use with a simple and easy to understand command syntax.

-Iocage is in the FreeBSD ports tree.
+Iocage is in the FreeBSD ports tree in sysutils/iocage.
-To install simply run: `pkg install iocage`
+To install using binary packages simply run: `pkg install iocage`

 - **[DOCUMENTATION](http://iocage.readthedocs.org/en/latest/index.html)**